 - An academic performance above average, i.e. a (at the time of the stay) completed Bachelor’s degree with a grade of at least “good” (2.3 or better)

-- Very good knowledge of the English language, i.e. at least 88 points at the with at least 20 points per section at the internet based TOEFL
+- Very good knowledge of the English language, i.e. at least 88 points at the Test of English as a Foreign Language (TOEFL-Test) with at least 20 points per section at the internet based TOEFL

 - Interest in topics of active and passive transportation safety

 It would be preferable (but not mandatory) that the TOEFL- and GRE-results are already present at the time of the application deadline listed below.

 During your stay you will attend the lectures and write a project work at the "Center for Collision Safety and Analysis" (CCSA) The institute was newly founded in autumn 2013.
 It is located at the College of Science and deals with safety issues concerning vehicle construction, especially with simulations of vehicle-vehicle and vehicle-object collisions (article about the CCSA).
 In the offered courses, you will learn application-oriented the finite elements method as well as other common simulation methods.
 The program aims at getting a Master of Science degree in “Applied and Engineering Physics” with a specialisation in “Transportation Safety”.
 You also have to attend mandatory courses at the GMU.

 You also have the opportunity to have rendered academic achievements recognised for the master’s degree at the University of Stuttgart.
 The possibility of recognition of courses attended in the USA should be early on clarified with the respective professor of the University of Stuttgart.
 For the participation in the master’s program, it is recommendable to transfer up to two courses from your study so far (grade 2.0 or better) to the program.
 Therefore, it is necessary that the College of Science offers an equivalent course and the academic advisor at the GMU agrees to the transfer.

 Since the academic year 2016/2017 there is no funding from the DAAD anymore.